andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 ## Relationship with host governments

-In general, INGOs have a fairly positive relationship with their host governments (@fig:govt-positivity-both)—only 10% of respondents report having a somewhat or extremely negative relationship, while the remainder either have a positive relationship or are ambivalent.
-Opinions of the positivity of this relationship depend on the type of government and the contentiousness of the INGO's issue.
-60% of INGOs that reported a negative relationship work in autocracies, while only 20–30% of organizations with a positive or ambivalent relationship work in similar regimes.[^35] Similarly, 50% of organizations with a negative relationship work on contentious issues.
-In fact, 17% of high contention organizations have a negative relationship with their hosts, in contrast to only 8% of low contention organizations.[^36]
+In general, INGOs have a fairly positive relationship with their host governments (@fig:govt-positivity-both)—only 10% of respondents report having a somewhat or extremely negative relationship, while the remainder either have a positive relationship or are ambivalent.[^35] Opinions of the positivity of this relationship depend on the type of government and the contentiousness of the INGO's issue.
+60% of INGOs that reported a negative relationship work in autocracies, while only 20–30% of organizations with a positive or ambivalent relationship work in similar regimes.[^36] Similarly, 50% of organizations with a negative relationship work on contentious issues.
+In fact, 17% of high contention organizations have a negative relationship with their hosts, in contrast to only 8% of low contention organizations.[^37]

 ![Opinions of relationship with host government, separated by regime type and issue contentiousness (cell heights represent proportion of responses; cell widths represent proportion of organizations working in regime type or on issue)](../../Output/figures/3-govt-positivity-both){#fig:govt-positivity-both}

 This trend towards highly contentious INGOs working in authoritarian regimes having a more negative relationship with the regime reflects respondent experiences.
 Organizations working on low contention issues that align with government needs report having a close and cordial working relationship with their hosts.
-A health organization working in West Africa explains that "[w]e work very closely with government hospitals and universities, [and we meet with] various health ministers [regularly],"[^37]and a development organization working in Central America reports that "[w]e work very closely with the trade unions, many of whom have representatives in the National Assembly," and that they have a good relationship with the host government's foreign ministry and with their ambassador in the organization's home country.[^38] Government officials are often enthusiastic about NGO work and sometimes "verbally express their gratitude to work with" foreign NGOs.[^39] One education INGO working in a South Asian dictatorship summarizes the experiences of many low-contention organizations optimistically: "We really do not have any problem with them, mater [sic] of fact they work with us so well that when we need any kind of help they are there for us to assist.
-We have a great relationship."[^40]
+A health organization working in West Africa explains that "[w]e work very closely with government hospitals and universities, [and we meet with] various health ministers [regularly],"[^38]and a development organization working in Central America reports that "[w]e work very closely with the trade unions, many of whom have representatives in the National Assembly," and that they have a good relationship with the host government's foreign ministry and with their ambassador in the organization's home country.[^39] Government officials are often enthusiastic about NGO work and sometimes "verbally express their gratitude to work with" foreign NGOs.[^40] One education INGO working in a South Asian dictatorship summarizes the experiences of many low-contention organizations optimistically: "We really do not have any problem with them, mater [sic] of fact they work with us so well that when we need any kind of help they are there for us to assist.
+We have a great relationship."[^41]

 Not all organizations enjoy such a warm relationship with the government.
 Some low contention organizations have poor relationships with their host governments because of poor governance, with one disaster relief INGO working in Southeast Asia reporting that "There is a lot of bureaucracy and corruption.
 We spend so much time to get approval in the projects.
-We don't agree to pay bribe, which makes or work even more difficult."[^41]
+We don't agree to pay bribe, which makes or work even more difficult."[^42]

 More commonly, though, INGOs working on more contentious issues face more negative relationships.
 An organization working in Central Africa identifies their programming as the source of this poor relationship:

-> we document and report human rights violation, we organise presse conference to denounce and alert the peoples on pertinent cases, the government is against this and task us to be instrumantalised by europeans and americans, we undergo threats of all forms and some times watch our meetings monitored. [sic][^42]
+> we document and report human rights violation, we organise presse conference to denounce and alert the peoples on pertinent cases, the government is against this and task us to be instrumantalised by europeans and americans, we undergo threats of all forms and some times watch our meetings monitored. [sic][^43]

 This organization's mission to report on human rights violations makes its relationship with the government naturally combative, and the government responds by conflating INGO programming with former imperial influence and by closely following the organization's activities.
 This link between contentious programming and poor relationships is reiterated by other human rights INGOs working in Oceania and the Middle East:

 > We are highly critical of them and their policies and laws.
 We are human rights defenders at risk of prosecution for our work in sharing information with the UN human rights mechanisms.
-We are monitored by the security agency.[^43]
+We are monitored by the security agency.[^44]

-> The government does not want us to document violations of human rights and fundamental freedoms, including systematic torture and abuse of civilians, civil society activists and women rights defenders.[^44]
+> The government does not want us to document violations of human rights and fundamental freedoms, including systematic torture and abuse of civilians, civil society activists and women rights defenders.[^45]

 In chapter two, I argued that authoritarian regimes use international NGOs to promote regime stability.
 Here, respondent experiences reinforce this finding, showing that many authoritarian host governments clearly see foreign NGOs as threats to stability.
-Respondents note that their relationship with the government is often affected by the political atmosphere[^45] and that international NGOs in particular are seen as risky political actors.[^46] Some NGOs feel that accusations of acting as foreign political operatives are baseless and note that there is "much hue and cry about foreign money and agenda with out any evidence."[^47]
+Respondents note that their relationship with the government is often affected by the political atmosphere[^46] and that international NGOs in particular are seen as risky political actors.[^47] Some NGOs feel that accusations of acting as foreign political operatives are baseless and note that there is "much hue and cry about foreign money and agenda with out any evidence."[^48]

 The foreign aspect of international NGOs appears to be the overriding trigger of fears for stability, most likely because it is more difficult to directly regulate or control non-domestic organizations.
-A conflict resolution INGO working in East Africa argues that it is difficult to work with the host government because "any organization or investor from a another country is viewed as a threat to the government of [the country], especially on issues resolving conflicts and human right[s]."[^48] Governments are especially wary of foreign organizations that work directly with citizens—for instance, one human rights INGO in East Africa feels like the government considers it a threat to national security when staff conduct trainings in the community.[^49] Fears of foreign influence are not limited solely to contentious organizations.
+A conflict resolution INGO working in East Africa argues that it is difficult to work with the host government because "any organization or investor from a another country is viewed as a threat to the government of [the country], especially on issues resolving conflicts and human right[s]."[^49] Governments are especially wary of foreign organizations that work directly with citizens—for instance, one human rights INGO in East Africa feels like the government considers it a threat to national security when staff conduct trainings in the community.[^50] Fears of foreign influence are not limited solely to contentious organizations.
 An education INGO working in Southern Africa reports government suspicion of their pro-education advocacy and training, noting that "[t]he government is security and politically conscious, and have a negative view to gatherings of people.
-They take gatherings as opportunities for political influence."[^50]
+They take gatherings as opportunities for political influence."[^51]

 Though fears of regime stability appear paramount in determining the relationship between INGOs and governments, the relationship between INGOs and their host governments is not always so antagonistic.
 Governments often take advantage of the foreign organizations working in their countries.
-While a few organizations note that governments take literal monetary advantage of foreign organizations—one INGO working in the Caribbean reports that "every regulation or law gives a potential pretext for an official or policeman to attempt to solicit a bribe"[^51]—many more discuss how their host governments use their presence and their services to boost their own public image at home and abroad  The presence of foreign organizations in failed states can signal growing stability and instill confidence in potential investors.
+While a few organizations note that governments take literal monetary advantage of foreign organizations—one INGO working in the Caribbean reports that "every regulation or law gives a potential pretext for an official or policeman to attempt to solicit a bribe"[^52]—many more discuss how their host governments use their presence and their services to boost their own public image at home and abroad  The presence of foreign organizations in failed states can signal growing stability and instill confidence in potential investors.
 For example, an education INGO working in East Africa reports:

 > The [g]overnment is desperately seeking any form of cooperation with foreign countries to re-establish a resemblance of normality in a war-ravaged country that is slowly trying to lift off.
-Therefore any international action is warmly welcomed by top brass executives of any political side.[^52]
+Therefore any international action is warmly welcomed by top brass executives of any political side.[^53]

 The presence of foreign NGOs can also act as a signal to domestic audiences.
 INGOs provide specialized services and expertise that are often not offered by domestic firms or local governments.
-Government ministries tend to partner with INGOs "whenever they need… services"[^53] to take advantage of improved services and to access better resources.
-One disaster relief INGO working in South Asia reports having a close and productive relationship with the government, since it "has recognized how quickly and efficiently our nonprofit was able to provide relief services and has supported partnerships with us in many areas related to our programs of health, education and [disaster] recovery."[^54] Government officials will also use foreign NGO services and expertise for personal political gain—a public health INGO working in West Africa notes that "some state officials want your services to be in their home villages and community"[^55] as a form of pork barrel politics, securing aid and services for their constituents.
+Government ministries tend to partner with INGOs "whenever they need… services"[^54] to take advantage of improved services and to access better resources.
+One disaster relief INGO working in South Asia reports having a close and productive relationship with the government, since it "has recognized how quickly and efficiently our nonprofit was able to provide relief services and has supported partnerships with us in many areas related to our programs of health, education and [disaster] recovery."[^55] Government officials will also use foreign NGO services and expertise for personal political gain—a public health INGO working in West Africa notes that "some state officials want your services to be in their home villages and community"[^56] as a form of pork barrel politics, securing aid and services for their constituents.

 Thus, the nature of the relationship between international NGOs and their host governments is the product of multiple factors.
 INGOs working on more contentious issues and implementing programs that pose more of a risk to the stability of their host regimes are most likely to have a negative relationship with the governments of their target countries.
 INGO alignment with regime preferences is essential for a good relationship.
 When a host government sees INGOs as risks to internal political stability their relationship will sour, but when it sees these foreign organizations as potential political assets, INGOs are likely to be embraced.